CRUD with Cloud Firestore and Node.js by Google Cloud Function

 }

-The whole index.js file for CRUD operation
+The Complete index.js File for CRUD Operations

-const serviceAccount = require('./none-firebase-admin-firm-champion-365105-f0d88d6192e2.json');
+const serviceAccount = require("./none-firebase-admin-firm-champion-365105-f0d88d6192e2.json");

 initializeApp({